builde7b0b/Tic-Tac-Toe/challenges.md

 When we update the counters, we need to be sure to assign key next to each value so we know what we are tracking.
 Current Behavior: Just shows the Number's with no Stat preceding it.
 Before we start the game we can see the the name for each counter.

+- [] Todo #8: Customize Symbols Feature
+add input field to capture custom symbol add event listener with function to change the symbol

+- [] Todo #9: Involve Audio in your game
+JS Built in methods for sound/audio
+Audio()

+- [] Todo #10: Make your site fully responsive so that it is playable from a mobile phone
+@media - CSS